 Rogue Justice: The Sequel to Rogue Male

-Nearly fifty years after he wrote Rogue Male, and at the age of 82, Geoffrey Household released a sequel called Rogue Justice.
-The Englishman, who ended Rogue Male claiming he was returning to finish the job, fails again and again is captured.
+Nearly fifty years after he wrote Rogue Male, and at the age of eighty-two, Geoffrey Household released a sequel called Rogue Justice.
+The Englishman, who ended Rogue Male claiming he was returning to finish the job, makes another attempt.
+He fails and the Secret Police capture him again.
 He then escapes and fights his way across war-torn Europe to the Middle East.
-In Rogue Justice, there is no ambiguity, the dictator the Englishman is obsessed with killing is definitely Hitler.
+In Rogue Justice, there’s no ambiguity: the dictator is definitely Hitler.

 Want to Read it?